KaranSharma18/Production-ready-RAG-QA-Assistant/README.md

 While the RAG technique itself is basic here, the overarching **design** and **deployment architecture** can be used in real-world scenarios where high availability, fault tolerance, and horizontal scalability are critical.
 If you’re looking to learn how to **deploy** a RAG pipeline—from code to container to Kubernetes—this repository is for you.

-### Who Should Use This Repository?
-- **Developers & Data Scientists** wanting to integrate an AI-powered question-answering system into a scalable web service.
-- **DevOps Engineers** or cloud enthusiasts interested in CI/CD, container orchestration, and production-grade deployments.
-- **Students & Researchers** who want hands-on experience with end-to-end RAG pipeline architectures, from ephemeral session management to scalable vector storage.

 ---

 ## Key Features